RiversDong/DEGs/README.md

-# The pipeline of TPM calculation and DEG identification based on Oliver's data
+# The pipeline of TPM calculation and DEG identification based on GSE99574

 ## Acknowledgement
 I am very appreciate to Chengchi Fang (Chinese Academy of Sciences) and Jianhai Chen (Sichuan University) for answering my questions and the friendly discussion about RNA-Seq sequencing technology.